 The Board has adopted stock ownership guidelines to align the interests of our directors and executive officers with those of our stockholders.
 The guidelines provide that non-employee directors should each own Oportun stock with a value of at least five times the annual base retainer for non-employee directors.
 Oportun's CEO should own Oportun stock with a value of at least six times his annual base salary.
-Each Section 16 officer should own Oportun stock with a value of at least three times their annual base salary.
-Unearned performance awards and unexercised options (or portions thereof) are not included for purposes of satisfying the applicable ownership requirement.
+Each Section 16 officer should own Oportun stock with a value of at least six times and unexercised options (or portions thereof) are not included for purposes of satisfying the applicable ownership requirement.